CaoAssignments/cse12-sp20-pa9-Sorting-starter/README.md

 *  Create a file named Sorting.java. **Sorting is a generic class whose type parameter extends Comparable.**
 * There are various ways to implement these algorithms.
 To ensure that you won't lose points, please strictly follow the guidelines that we have listed.
-* You will be writing two public methods.
-One for InsertionSort and one for MergeSort.
+* You will be writing three public methods.
+One for InsertionSort and two for MergeSort.

 #### Imports: